esilver0/CATT/sslstrip-experiment.md

 and a browser window should come up.

 This browser is running on the "client" node, _not_ on your own laptop.
-Leave this open — we will use it throughout our experiment.
+Leave this open&mdash;we will use it throughout our experiment.

 > _**Note**: Some InstaGENI racks have a firewall in place that will block incoming traffic on the noVNC port.
 If everything looks normal in the terminal output but you haven't been able to open the URL in a browser, you might want to try using a different InstaGENI rack._